-The late William Tetley, Q.C., prefaced* that:
+The late William Tetley, B.A., LIL., C.M., Q.C., prefaced* that:

 ... 'no clear distinction can be drawn between maritime and admiralty law today because they have evolved separately in various countries of the world at various times, so that today, neither is truly a term of art, distinct from the other.'